 The father then sprinkles the interior of the home with the blessed Epiphany Water.

-Click here for ideas for Valentine crafts to do with your children.
 Simple, fun, and easy card holder kits along with handmade cards make St. Valentines Day a memorable holiday filled with family fun.

 Enjoy making Valentine crafts, cards and goodies.
 The best part is peeking into your card holders to see all the goodies you received.
 It's wonderful sitting around with your family opening cards and thanking one another for the sweet messages and tasty treats.